 Dedicated training sessions can be a beneficial part of any dog's daily life, but everything that happens in-between those session is just as important.
-Additional, what happens between your training sessions can influence how effective your training sessions could be.
+Additionally, what happens between your training sessions can greatly influence how effective your training sessions could be.

 Creating a Structured Routine with Clear Expectations